New Zealand cuisine

-The cuisine of New Zealand is largely driven by local ingredients and seasonal variations.
+The cuisine of New Zealand has historical influences from British cuisine and Māori culture.
 As an island nation with a primarily agricultural economy, New Zealand yields produce from land and sea.

 Similar to the cuisine of Australia, the cuisine of New Zealand is a diverse British-based cuisine, with Mediterranean and Pacific Rim influences as the country has become more cosmopolitan.

-Historical influences came from British cuisine and Māori culture.
-Since the 1970s, new cuisines such as New American cuisine, Southeast Asian, East Asian, and South Asian have become popular.
+Since the 1970s, new culinary influences such as New American, Southeast Asian, East Asian, and South Asian food have become popular.